irodger/xlsx-json-parser/Readme.md

 Yep!
 It can be append to exist files if your JSON file format in config equal to your exist JSON view.

 ### Known issues
-If you change template to first level view
+✔ If you change template to first level view
 ```javascript
 fileTemplate(lang, array) {
   return `${JSON.stringify(array)}`;
 }
 ```
-Your first parsing will be ok, but second time you recieve first value split view
+Your first parsing will be ok, <strike>but second time you recieve first value split view</strike>
 ```javascript
 {"0":"H","1":"e","2":"l","3":"l","4":"o"}
 ```